-Nick Earls is the author of twenty-six books for adults, teenagers and children, which have been widely translated.
+Nick Earls is the author of numerous books for adults, teenagers and children, which have been widely translated.
 His novels have won awards in Australia and the UK, and appeared on bestseller lists in both those countries and the Amazon Kindle Store.
 Five of his books have been adapted into stage plays and two, 48 Shades of Brown and Perfect Skin, into feature films.
-His most recent work is the novella series ‘Wisdom Tree’, described in the Sydney Morning Herald as ‘a triumphant and extraordinary piece of fiction’.
+Nick is also involved with numerous children’s charities helping to change the lives of underprivileged children throughout the world. www.nickearls.wordpress.com

 - Bachelor Kisses (Penguin, 1998)